What is Melosity?

 There are a three ways of doing this:

-You can record in using a USB mic.
-This will give you much better sound quality and is all you need if you are a singer/songwriter or acoustic guitarist.
+- You can record in using a USB mic.
+This will give you much better sound quality and is all you need if you are a singer/songwriter or playing an acoustic instrument.

-Assuming you have an audio interface (and downloaded the driver if required), you can connect it in through the usb port of the computer.
-Once you connect it, the device should appear to the left of the record button on the bottom.
+- Assuming you have an audio interface (and downloaded the driver if required), you can connect it in through the usb port of the computer.
+Once you connect it, the device should appear in the list, which you can open by clicking the microphone symbol the left of the record button on the bottom.
 Just select it from the ‘source’ drop down menu.

 What is the best way to record vocals?